***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 Assuming you start maxing out the single contribution limit on an HSA of $3,550 at age 35, you could have $350,000 in your HSA account when you retire at age 65.
 This calculation used a conservative return on investment of 7%.
 The ending $350,000 is more than triple what you invested.

-The true beauty of an HSA is you won’t be taxed on any of these earnings as long as you use them for qualified medical expenses.
+The true beauty of a Health Savings Account is the HSA tax benefits.
+With an HSA you won’t be taxed on any of these earnings as long as you use them for qualified medical expenses.
 A Roth IRA provides this incentive, but unlike an HSA, the money you initially put into the Roth IRA account is taxed.

 The Healthcare Benefits of an HSA in Retirement